 Romania.
 The largest country in the Balkans has a compact, almost completely round shape.
 Known for its beautiful mountains, magnificent monasteries, and charming towns and villages, Romania is a country where Europe and Asia blend.
 Historically, the west and center belonged to the Austro-Hungarian Empire, while the south, east and north to the Ottoman Empire.
-Romania’s main landmarks include its gorgeous castles, lush green mountains, the quirky capital Bucharest and several nice cities located in the west and center.
+Romania’s main landmarks include its gorgeous castles, lush green mountains, the quirky capital Bucharest and several nice cities located in the west and center (Transylvania).
 The country can be visited by bus, train or plane, and while trains are pretty slow, the road network is rapidly improving.
 A few years ago, a couple of decent airline companies began operating domestic routes.
-Check out this great post about the romanian food.

 Here are the Romania Top 5